Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 plt.show()

 The two distributions share a wide band of overlap.
-The 1.5 percentage point difference could be a genuine improvement — or it could be the kind of variation you’d expect from two samples drawn from the same underlying rate.
-The z-score (a standardised measure of “how many standard errors away from zero”) of roughly 1.0 tells us the difference is about one standard error wide — suggestive, but far from conclusive.
-(We’ll learn what to do with that number in Hypothesis testing: the unit test of data science.)
+The 1.5 percentage point difference *could* be a genuine improvement — or it could be the kind of variation you'd expect from two samples drawn from the same underlying rate.
+The **z-score** (a standardised measure of "how many standard errors away from zero") of roughly 1.0 tells us the difference is about one standard error from zero, well within the range of ordinary sampling noise.
+A z-score above roughly 1.96 is the conventional threshold for treating the difference as statistically significant; at 1.0, we're not close.
+We'll establish why that threshold matters in *Hypothesis testing: the unit test of data science*.

 To resolve this properly, we need formal tools: a way to quantify the probability that the observed difference arose by chance (hypothesis testing), a way to express the range of plausible true values (confidence intervals), and a structured approach to designing and interpreting these experiments (A/B testing methodology).
 Those are exactly the topics of the next three chapters: *Hypothesis testing: the unit test of data science*, *Confidence intervals: error bounds for estimates*, and *A/B testing: deploying experiments*.